Open at 9am, call free on 0808 252 9775

 Conventional mortgage lenders have traditionally been reluctant to lend to those in later life due, in part, to affordability checks.
 Retirement repayment mortgage affordability checks look at income and expenditure.
 If you have a lower affordability, you can be seen as a higher risk for the lender, which may reduce your options.

 With later life mortgages, however, there aren’t the same restrictions regarding the upper age limit for a mortgage in the UK.
 As long as the youngest applicant is 55 or over, you could be eligible for a later life mortgage.
+You can get a later life mortgage at 55.

 Are later life mortgages regulated?